shreyasgune/promfana/monitoring-stack/game-web-api-dotnet/Readme.md

-# Sample Web Api backend for the Game Web App
+# Sample Web Api backend for the Game
 This is a sample Web Api backend for the Game Web App.
 It is written in C# using the .NET Core framework.

 ## Local Dev